dedeepya07/INSAAF/README.md

 2. Set up environment variables and install dependencies
 3. Run the Flask app using `python app.py`
 4. Open `http://localhost:5000` in your browser

-## 🤝 Contributions

-We welcome contributions!
-Feel free to fork the repository, make changes, and submit a pull request.

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).